CaptrainWalrus/FluidJournal/README.md

 **Intelligent Trade Risk Management through Historical Pattern Analysis**

 FluidJournal is an adaptive risk management system that learns from trading history to prevent repeating costly mistakes.
-By analyzing thousands of past trades, it identifies market conditions that historically lead to losses and adjusts risk parameters accordingly.
+By analyzing thousands of past trades (from backtesting with intentionally sub-optimal parameters), it identifies market conditions that historically lead to losses and adjusts risk parameters accordingly.

 ## The Problem